tinacms/tinacms/.changeset/cold-crabs-smash.md

     }
 }
 ```
-And then when developing in one terminal run `yarn dev-server` and then `yarn dev` in another.
+When developing, in the first terminal run `yarn dev-server` and then `yarn dev` in the second.

 The old `-c` subcommand can still be used.
 This will start the dev server and next dev process in the same terminal.